runbytech/ultron-ele/content/userguide.md

 ## Usage Procedures

+As an innovation to the traditional elearning CMS software, we're striving to simplify the process of software deployment and content creation/publication by getting rid of Database, using content generator, automated deployment.
+Belowing are steps with which how we software works.

 ```
 Note: commands used below are in MacOS as default.
 ```

 ### Step 1 Ultronele starter project download